009-KumarJi/NoviConnect/server/readme.md

   - [`utility.js`](./utils/utility.js): Includes utility function for Custom Error Handling.

 - `constants/`: This directory contains constant values that are used throughout the backend.

+- `lib/`: This directory contains helper functions that are used across the application.
+  - [`chat.helper.js`](./lib/chat.helper.js): Contains helper functions for chat-related operations such as getting members of a chat excluding the current user, etc.

 - **`.env`**: Contains environment variables such as the database connection string, JWT secret key, etc.